 If you received a Stryker hip implant, our attorneys may be able to help you sue the manufacturer to recover compensation for your medical bills, pain and suffering and other related losses.
 To find out if you may be entitled to financial compensation, please complete our free case review form today – even if you are unsure as to which hip implant you received.
 Our law firm is currently investigating potential lawsuits involving a number of metal-on-metal devices, including those manufactured by DePuy, Smith and Nephew and Biomet, and can contact the surgeon who performed your procedure to verify which hip replacement you received.

 Stryker joins Johnson & Johnson, Biomet and a number of other medical device makers facing lawsuits alleging that their metal-on-metal hip implants are defective, prone to failure and can cause metal poisoning.
-Currently, 470 lawsuits have been filed over Stryker’s recalled Rejuvenate and ABG II modular-neck hip implant products.
-The plaintiffs in these lawsuits are not part of a class action, but rather Multidistrict Litigation (MDL), in which suits making similar allegations are combined for document gathering and other pre-trial matters.
+Currently, 576 lawsuits are pending over Stryker’s recalled Rejuvenate and ABG II modular-neck hip implant products.
+These suits have been transferred to one court before a single judge as part of a legal procedure known as multidistrict litigation (MDL).
 Consolidating multiple lawsuits into an MDL conserves the resources, time and money of all those involved, allows for more consistent rulings, and helps to expedite the litigation.